NKgithubET/alx-low_level_programming/README.md

-THis is a readme file for preprocessor
+this is a structure directory